Turn It Up Commemorates Second Anniversary With Introspection and Brand Evolution

 We’ve taken the intensity of our time to reflect, redefine, and refocus on who we are, what we want to do, and how we want to do it as a business.
 In applying these processes and creativity to our own brand we’ve come away with a refined vision and direction for Turn It Up.
 As we embark on our third year, we do so with enhanced service solutions driven by the wants and needs of our clients, and shortcomings we see in the marketplace.
 We do this as a group of creative colleagues whose work we respect, whose approach matches ours, and whose friendship we proudly share.

-With the support and demands of our clients in 2020, we have taken the opportunity to add Dave Taylor (Creative Director) as an experienced and talented full time member of the Turn It Up team.
+With the support and demands of our clients in 2020, we have taken the opportunity to add Dave Taylor (Creative Director) and Helen Anderson (Communications and Marketing Manager) as experienced and talented full time members of the Turn It Up team.
 Big ups to Dave for leading the charge alongside Terry Kishyama (Logo Designer) and Jeremy Farmer (Website Developer) on redefining the Turn It Up narrative, service offerings, logo and website.

 We understand there is no finish line or final solution, it is the journey and the learnings that provide experience and value.
 We thank everyone who has been a part of ours.
 But our business is not about us.
 It’s about you and your brand, and we’re here to turn yours up.